seowchiayi/devsearch/README.md

 ## Deployment

 We hosted our application on Vercel.
-It can be hosted anywhere that supports Next.js frontend and Flask backend.
+It can be hosted anywhere that supports Next.js frontend and FastAPI backend.
 If you also want to use [Vercel](https://vercel.com/login), you'll need to create an account and follow these steps:

 1. Install the Vercel Command Line Interface (CLI) tool globally on your machine using npm or yarn.
 This CLI tool allows you to deploy projects directly from your terminal.
    ```bash